vighneshiyer/publications/posters/posters/2023-slice_summer-recipes/notes.md

 - Col 1
-    - [ ] Imperative control flow is annoying and error-prone to turn into an FSM
+    - [x] Imperative control flow is annoying and error-prone to turn into an FSM
-    - [ ] Often we want to compose HLS-generated control flow machines with explicit RTL state
+    - [x] Often we want to compose HLS-generated control flow machines with explicit RTL state
-    - [ ] Also we want to have precise cycle-level control of the control flow
+    - [x] Also we want to have precise cycle-level control of the control flow
-    - [ ] Can we design an API to do this automatically?
+    - [x] Can we design an API to do this automatically?
-    - [ ] Give an example
+    - [x] Give an example
-- Col 2
+- Col 2 / 3
-    - [ ] We present an API for recipes based on Blarney's recipe construct
+    - [x] We present an API for recipes based on Blarney's recipe construct
-    - [ ] Introduce the primitives
+    - [x] Introduce the primitives
-    - [ ] Show that recipes are compositional (pieces can be defined separately and then integrated)
+    - [x] Show that recipes are compositional (pieces can be defined separately and then integrated)
-    - [ ] Give examples of recipes for GCD and DecoupledGCD
+    - [x] Give examples of recipes for AXI slave and DecoupledGCD
     - [ ] Show how recipes are compiled with the go -> (active, done) interface
-- Col 3
+- Col 4
     - [ ] Talk about debugging features with source locators
         - [ ] Waveform signal debugging
         - [ ] Printf debugging
-    - [ ] AXI mem reader example
     - [ ] Conclusion
         - The power of embedded DSLs with existing embedded HDLs!
+        - Next steps: optimized recipes with static analysis (minimal state), PPA analysis, bounded fork/join functionality, show utility in real examples